Mysteries of the Inca Empire

 Itinerary 20 Days

 Welcome to the land of the Inca—a complex civilization that has fascinated explorers for more than a century.
 In the heart of the ancient Inca Empire, discover the archaeological mysteries and colorful indigenous culture of the Peruvian highlands.
 Against a backdrop of the soaring Andes, explore the intricacies of sophisticated temples and fortresses, including magnificent Machu Picchu.
-Explore the ancient past and vibrant contemporary culture of Peru through an On Assignment project of your choice—Photography, Archaeology & Ancient Culture, or Community Service.
+Explore the ancient past and vibrant contemporary culture of Peru through an On Assignment project of your choice—Photography or Archaeology & Ancient Culture.